 New York City Center has canceled the upcoming Encores! productions of Love Life (which was scheduled to play the Mainstage from March 18 through March 22) and Thoroughly Modern Millie (originally slated from May 6 through May 10), along with the entire Encores!
 Off-Center 2020 season.
 In addition, the Manhattan Theatre Club world premiere of The Perplexed (set to close on March 29) has now canceled the remainder of its run at City Center's Stage I. The MTC productions of Poor Yella Rednecks and The Best We Could (a family tragedy) have been postponed until further notice.

 The current Signature Theatre productions of Cambodian Rock Band and The Hot Wing King, both scheduled to run through March 22, have concluded their respective limited engagements on March 11.
+The Signature Theatre productions of Twilight: Los Angeles, 1992 and Confederates have been postponed until a later date.
 In addition, The New Group's world premiere musical Bob & Carol & Ted & Alice, also set to close on March 22, has now canceled the remainder of its run.

 Performances for the current New York premiere of Unknown Soldier have now been canceled.
 The limited engagement, set to conclude on March 29, ended its run on March 11.